delipouya/sciRED/README.md

 ## Tutorial

 Follow [tutorial-1](https://github.com/delipouya/sciRED/blob/main/tutorial1_scMixology.ipynb) and [tutorial-2](https://github.com/delipouya/sciRED/blob/main/tutorial2_stimulatedPBMC.ipynb) to learn how to use sciRED.
-The tutorial introduces the standard processing pipeline and indicates application of sciRED on the scMixlogy and stimulated PBMC datasets.
+These tutorials introduce the standard processing pipeline and indicate application of sciRED on the scMixlogy and stimulated PBMC datasets.

 ## Citation